Bachelor of Music Education Degrees

 - G373 Instrumental Conducting (2 cr.)

-- I202 Master Class in Music Education for Student Teaching (0 cr.) required during the student teaching semester.
+- I202 Master Class in Music Education for Student Teaching (1 cr.), required during the student teaching semester.

 - EDUC K205 Introduction to Exceptional Children (3 cr.)

-- EDUC M344* Methods and Materials for Teaching Instrumental Music (3 cr.)
+- EDUC M344* Methods and Materials for Teaching Instrumental Music (3 cr.), concurrent with EDUC M301 Field Experience (0 cr.)

 - EDUC M482* Student Teaching (16 cr.)

-Those courses marked with an asterisk have admission to the Teacher Education Program of the School of Education, including the Praxis I, as a prerequisite.
+Those courses marked with an asterisk have admission to the Teacher Education Program of the School of Education, including qualifying scores on the CASA, ACT (24) or SAT (1100), as a prerequisite.

 Instrumental majors are required to participate in at least one spring semester of Young Winds as partial fulfillment of EDUC M301 Laboratory/Field Experience.